Al3xx01/School-Project/README.md

 ### This Is MindGames

+MindArkanoid is the practical implementation of the project MindGames.
+We developed a version of the good old Arkanoid making sure that he can be controlled by player's mind.

 ## Hardware Components

 To make our videogame interact with player's mind we used an EEG Helmet (Emotiv Epoc+ ©), provided by IIT.